JojoYeap/ESP32-NavigatorBot/README.md

 4. Watch as the robot navigates autonomously towards the target location!

 ## Repository Structure
-ArduinoCode.ino: The main Arduino sketch for the robot car.
+- `ArduinoCode.ino`: The main Arduino sketch for the robot car.
+- `CAR_APP.aia`: The MIT App Inventor project file for the mobile app.

 ## Future Enhancements
 - Add obstacle detection and avoidance.
 - Improve route optimization algorithms.